Cleaning & Sanitizing

 While Facility Services will continue to clean office and work spaces, additional care should be taken to clean non-public, shared spaces within private office space.
 Each office area will be provided with Oxivir Tb for regular cleaning throughout the day.
 To request cleaning solution for your office, employees can create a Facilities Work Order.

 Select staff from will be assigned to assist with contact tracing on confirmed cases and confirmed case contacts involving community members.
 Through prompt contact tracing, it is hoped that any COVID-19 case can be limited as much as possible to avoid community spread.
 Contact tracing on campus will be done as a supplement to, not a replacement of, Macon County Health Department (MCHD) contact tracing.

-In the event of a residential student becoming a confirmed or suspected COVID-19 case, temporary isolation spaces have been identified for male (Walker Hall) and female students (Huss House or Blackburn Hall).
-These spaces may also be utilized (if necessary) to assist with a campus quarantine of an asymptomatic contact of a confirmed case.
+In the event of a residential student becoming a confirmed or suspected COVID-19 case, temporary isolation spaces in Huss House will be utilized.
+If necessary, these spaces may also be utilized to assist with a campus quarantine of an asymptomatic contact of a confirmed case.
 It is hoped that asymptomatic quarantined contacts will safely stay in their residential unit with support from Student Affairs.

 If soap and water are not readily available, use a hand sanitizer that contains 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 Hand sanitizer dispensers (100+) have been installed by entrances and other specific locations in all facilities across campus.
 Liquid hand sanitizer bottles will be placed at locations that receive people, are high traffic and high contact areas.